ProactiveProgrammers/www.proactiveprogrammers.com/docs/proactive-learning/assessment-strategy.md

 ## Assessment Delivery

 The instructor invites learners to incrementally complete all of the learning objectives for an engineering effort, programming project, and source code survey.
 As long as a learner's work passes all of the GatorGrader checks before an assignment's deadline, they will receive full credit for that part of an assignment's grade.
-After the deadline for project submission, all grades for a project will be reported through a student's GitHub repository using either messages in the GitHub repository's commit log, issues raised in the issue tracker, or comments on a pull request in the GitHub repository.
+After the deadline for project submission, all grades for a project will be reported through a student's GitHub repository using messages in the GitHub repository's commit log, issues raised in the issue tracker, or comments on a pull request in the GitHub repository.
 Learners should ask questions about their grade for a project on GitHub so as to facilitate an effective conversation about the submitted deliverables and to ensure that a learner can ultimately master all of the technical knowledge and skills developed as part of that assignment's exploration of a specific topic in the